-Alcona County has a history of wildfires and the county's community centers and residential developments have been located within these wildfire prone areas.
-All of the county's existing and future buildings and populations are at-risk to wildfires.
+A review of these definitions, combined with the GIS analysis noted earlier, it was determined that the vast majority of the wildfire prone areas would fall into the Intermix Community definition.
+The at-risk areas are vast areas of private, state, and federal forested lands with a low density of single-family residences dispersed throughout.
 Additionally, neighboring counties are also at-risk since wildfires can spread across political boundaries.
 About 36% of the county is composed of jack pine (pyrophytic plants), red pine, white pine, pine barrens, and pine/oak barrens.
 Wildfires burn property and structures, which results in high damage costs.
 Additionally, wildfires can cause death or injuries for people who become trapped in the fire or who are fighting the fire.
 Wildfires can cause a loss in timber production and agricultural revenue from the fire damaging timber supplies and agricultural products and killing livestock.
 Communication and power infrastructure can be damaged by wildfires, which would result in power outages, reduced/a loss of warning notifications to the public, and the inability to call for emergency services.
 Also, residents and businesses may have to evacuate and find shelter.
 Wildfires also have the ability to cause secondary hazards (e.g., fixed site hazardous material accident, oil and gas accident, etc.).

-Table 6-1 Sig Table 6-1 Significant Fire Incidents near Alcona County, Michigan Location/Name of Fire Date Event Mack Lake Fire May 1980 A wildfire destroyed 44 homes and buildings in Oscoda County.
+Table 6-1 Significant Fire Incidents near Alcona County, Michigan Location/Name of Fire Date Event Mack Lake Fire May 1980 A wildfire destroyed 44 homes and buildings in Oscoda County.
 1,500 people were evacuated, one firefighter died, and it caused \$2 million in total property and timber loss and burned 24,000 acres.
 Northern Lower Peninsula May 1999 The Michigan DNR fought ~40 wildfires that were fueled by dry conditions.
-In Oscoda County, an 850-acre fire burned in the Huron- Manistee National Forest.
+In Oscoda County, an 850-acre fire burned in the Huron-Manistee National Forest.
 Mio (Oscoda County) April 30-first week of May 2000 Extremely dry conditions caused a wildfire that consumed approximately 5,200 acres in the Huron-Manistee National Forest before being contained.
 Nearly 300 firefighters and two aerial water tankers were deployed.
 Approximately 30 persons were evacuated.
 There were no injuries or structure damage.
 Oscoda County April 30- May 1, 2006 A brush fire ignited a wildfire in Hughes Lake and winds spread the fire northwest.
 Almost 300 personnel fought the fire (including crews from New Mexico and Montana).
 Approximately 5,950 acres of timber and brushland were burned south of M-72, east of M-18, and west of M-33.
 16 structures and 7 vehicles were destroyed with property damage estimated at \$600,000 (not including firefighting costs that were greater than \$800,000).
 Evacuations were ordered for southeast Crawford County.